Kai0077/System_Integration/12a._[Pair]_Webhook_Ekspose/Integrator/README.md

 ## Ping the webhook from postman:
 ![alt text](images/pingPostman.png)

-## Get a response from the webhook from your ping:
+## Get a event from the webhook after ping:
 ![alt text](images/pingResponseFromWebhook.png)

 ## Unregister payment from postman: